-Background information and frequently asked questions about coral reef restoration and the approaches taken by the RRAP initiative to develop tools to enhance the natural resilience of the Great Barrier Reef.
+Background information and frequently-asked questions about coral reef restoration and the approaches taken by RRAP to develop tools to enhance the natural resilience of the Great Barrier Reef.

 Q: What are the impacts of climate change on coral reefs?

 Climate change is widely recognised as a key threat to the Great Barrier Reef.
 The accelerating negative impacts of climate change threaten to overwhelm natural rates of reef adaptation.
 These threats include: